Appeals court blocks Trump from deporting Venezuelan migrants under Alien Enemies Act, finding "no invasion"

 The Supreme Court also said the government hadn't given the migrants enough notice of their impending deportations, after they said they were told just 24 hours in advance.

 Since then, the government has filed an updated notice that gave migrants seven days' warning of their deportation.
-The Fifth Circuit said that is likely enough time to satisfy the migrants' right to due process, but sent the issue back to the district court for further review.
+The Fifth Circuit said that's likely enough time to satisfy the migrants' right to due process, but sent the issue back to the district court for further review.

 The ruling was penned by Judge Leslie Southwick, who was nominated by President George W. Bush.
 Biden-nominated Judge Irma Carrillo Ramirez concurred with the part of the ruling that said there isn't an "invasion" or "predatory incursion," but said seven days' notice isn't enough.

-Judge Andrew Oldham, whom Mr. Trump nominated in his first term, dissented.
+Judge Andrew Oldham, whom Mr. Trump nominated during his first term, dissented.

 "For 227 years, every President of every political party has enjoyed the same broad powers to repel threats to our Nation under the Alien Enemies Act ('AEA').
 And from the dawn of our Nation until President Trump took office a second time, courts have never second-guessed the President's invocation of that Act.
 Not once," he wrote, arguing only the president can decide if the law applies.
 "For President Trump, however, the rules are different."